7 Keys To Getting The Right Clients As A Solopreneur

 Message it accordingly.

-Personally, I go for projects with specific end points, though occasionally those evolve into ongoing retainers.
+Personally, I primarily go for projects with specific end points, though occasionally those evolve into ongoing retainers.

 3. Sell to people who know they have a problem.

-Are you selling a service to people who know they have a problem or do you need to convince them they have a problem in order to sell them the solution?
+Are you selling a service to someone who knows they have a problem or do you need to convince them they have a problem in order to sell them the solution?

 Choose the former – it’s much easier and more likely to succeed.